-… or how to power retro hardware with modern PSU
+… or how to power retro hardware with a modern PSU

-After a short research, I already knew that in addition to +5 V and +12 V, black +2 requires -12 V line for normal operation.
-I was like hmmmmm ... hmmmmmmm … and all of sudden I came up with an idea to use cased PSU from a small PC that I've disassembled a while back.
+After a short research, I already knew that in addition to +5 V and +12 V, black +2 requires a -12 V line for normal operation.
+I was like hmmm … hmmmmmmm … and all of sudden I came up with an idea to use a cased PSU from a small PC that I disassembled a while back.

-At least it sounded brilliant but was a bit harder to achieve ...
-KK not horribly hard after all 😉
+At least it sounds brilliant but was a bit harder to achieve … kk is not that hard after all 😉

-PC PSUs has a lot of various voltage lines and -12 V is there as well, along with +12V/+5V.
+PC PSUs have a lot of various voltage lines and -12 V is there as well, along with +12V/+5V.

 Sorting out an expansion port

-PSU after unscrewing top cover looks like this.
+PSU after unscrewing the top cover looks like this.

-I’ve removed all unnecesary cabling and secured remaining cables inside.
+I’ve removed all unnecessary cabling and secured the remaining cables inside.

-I also needed a power on/off switch just for convienience.
+I also needed a power on/off switch just for convenience.

 PC PSUs are turned on by a motherboard.
 There is a special signal cable (usually green lead) for this task.

 The solution is super simple.
-Green lead has to be grounded to keep PSU turned on and that can be done through a switch.
-Which is what I actually did right after cutting out a hole in a case for it.
+Green lead has to be grounded to keep PSU turned on and that can be done through a switch, which is what I did right after cutting out a hole in a case for it.

 I’ve also put a large shrink tube around the PSU case to make it look neater and shrank it with a hot-air (black would look better but I had only a blue one :()